Following is a step by step guide with some practical tips on preparing the project budget for uploading on .

 Short video overview

-You can download an example project budget template here or by clicking "Download Template" when creating a new project as seen on the image below.
+You can download an example project budget template by clicking "Download Template" when creating a new project from a file upload.

 The budget template sections explained

 This is how the same budget spreadsheet would look like after importing it to Planyard:

 Notice how the categories and subcategories are automatically summed up.

 Planyard automatically also creates a column called "Revised budget" based on "Target budget".
 Revised budget contains forecasted cost by the project manager (committed costs + costs not yet entered into the system).
 It's essentially a running forecast that's constantly being updated by the project manager as the project progresses.

 You can have as many categories and subcategories in Planyard as you need.
 Mark the highest level category with "1" and the subcategory as "2" (and the next subcategory as "3" and so on).

 The rows which don't have a number in front, are considered subitems to the previous category.

 Cost code (required) - BLUE